Flag Protocol

 For the rules for flying the Canadian Flag, visit the Canadian Heritage site.
 The rules for flying other flags at UBC are based on this same etiquette.

-Musqueam and Okanagan Nation Alliance Flags
+Okanagan Nation Alliance and Musqueam Flags

 On Sept.
 27, 2018, the Okanagan campus raised the Okanagan Nation Alliance flag for the first time on its permanent pole in the courtyard.
 And in Vancouver, the Musqueam flag was raised on its permanent pole on February 25, 2019.